aelkz/microservices-security/README.md

 echo http://$(oc get route nodejs-web -n ${MICROSERVICES_NAMESPACE} --template='{{ .spec.host }}')
 ```

 If you're using a `self-signed` certificate, the browser will request authorization to open an insecure URL.
 Navigate through the menus and test all actions clicking on every button to see the final result.
-If some action returns <b>401</b> or <b>403</b> it is probabilly some pending configuration on 3Scale or missing/invalid credentials on some application.
+If some action returns <b>401</b> or <b>403</b> it is probabilly some pending com.microservices.apigateway.security.configuration on 3Scale or missing/invalid credentials on some application.
 If you get http error <b>500</b>, maybe the application is unavailable.
 Try changing `Jon Doe` roles and check every situation after refreshing the access token.

 <p align="center">
 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_videos/screen01.gif" title="Microservices Security Lab" width="85%" height="85%" />